83% of Amazon sales go through the Buy Box.

 The Bottom Line

-The Buy Box isn't a permanent win — it rotates between eligible sellers.
+The Buy Box isn't a permanent win.
+It rotates between eligible sellers.
 Your job is to stay in the rotation and maximize your share.

 The formula hasn't changed much at its core: competitive pricing + fast fulfillment + clean metrics + consistent inventory.
 What has changed is the margin for error.
 In 2026, the sellers who win the Buy Box consistently are the ones running tight operations across all five of these areas simultaneously.